InCogNiTo124/personal-blog/posts/the_c_method.md

     &= \frac{x\left(e^c+1\right)}{xe^c + 1}\\
 \end{align*}
 ```
-Personal opinion, it's got a nice visual which is easy to remember.
+Much better, IMHO.
+It's got a nice visual which is easy to remember.
 The only difference is the parantheses :smile:

 The animation of the function image